MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-03-tlol-part-4-exploring-the-literature.markdown

 action masks over actions which can not be performed at a certain timestep to prevent exploration of actions which are not possible (invalid actions can still be selected in the OpenAI Five paper as far as I can tell.
-I think the way they avoid performing the action is by picking the second action which the policy network thinks is good).
+I think the way they avoid performing the action is by picking the next available action which the policy network thinks is good).

 Another interesting idea the paper proposes is that the order in which certain concepts are presented to a deep learning agent affect training.
 The paper explains how disordered hero lineups affect performance.
 What this means, in the reinforcement learning context of the paper, is that training using a large variety of situations causes the agent to forget strategies which it has learned and also slows convergence as the agent is being trained on and evaluated against a wider variety of situations.
-The paper rectifies this by breaking training into three distinct phases.

-1.  **Accomplish easy tasks by training fixed lineups**
+The paper trains agents to perform easy tasks by using fixed lineups.
+This is done as follows.
 Divide the lineup of 40-heroes into 4 groups of 10 heroes.
 For each 10-hero grouping, find lineups which have a 50%-win rate based on human playing statistics.
 50% is chosen as this indicates the matchups are even, so the drafts which are being played against each other don't have an advantage over each other.
-This loosely relates to a concept in game theory known as the Nash Equilibrium
+Having drafts with even win-rates are the most stable training regime for policy improvement.
+-->

 ### Supervised Learning Achieves Human-Level Performance in MOBA Games: A Case Study of Honor of Kings